nanolith/reading_list/README.md

 * *Neuromancer* by William Gibson
 * *Gone Girl* by Gillian Flynn
 * *Making History* by Stephen Fry
+* *Fear and Loathing in Los Vegas* by Hunter S. Thompson

 Literature from Strand Quiz
 ---------------------------